 Camo: We now have 17 tunes on the album, which is a lot.
 But when you listen through the album it feels like 30 tunes because most of the second drops are completely different from the first one.
 It’s an album you need to get to know.
 With the first listen-through you’ll only hear maybe like a third of the content that’s actually there!

 I really love music that’s appealing on first listen, but you also keep hearing new things later on.

 Krooked: Yeah, exactly!
 Our favourite artists released an album like 10 years ago and we listen to it constantly, like at least a few times every month.
 And throughout all those years you still discover new things within the songs every time!
-That’s something really interesting because it’s almost like a treasure hunt, you know?
-Suddenly this part of the track becomes your favourite part, while first it was a different part.
+That’s something really interesting because it’s almost like a treasure hunt.
+Suddenly this part of the track becomes your favourite part, while first it was a different part!

 Something I noticed about the album is it has something Eastern, something zen.
 Can you tell me about your inspiration from that?

 Krooked: I think there is a lot of ethic elements on there because we loved listening to a lot of tech house for a while.
 When we dove into this we found some really cool weird ethic music that felt kind of untouched and pure and thought we should try something like that in the Camo & Krooked way.
 I think the most important aspect in making music for us nowadays is: You hear something, for example you listen to a soul record from the 70’s like Donna Hathaway, and the next tune you listen to is a Trentemöller tune and you’re like… Add those two that are completely contrary, in some way combine them…

 And you use like drum & bass as a melting pot.